Shopify pricing plans comparison showing costs and features for UK businesses

 Domains

-You can purchase domains directly through Shopify starting at approximately £11 per year for .com domains, or connect an existing domain from another registrar.
-Shopify includes a free myshopify.com subdomain, but a custom domain is essential for professional branding.
+A custom domain name purchased through Shopify starts at approximately £11 per year for .com addresses.
+You can connect an existing domain from any registrar.
+Shopify includes a free .myshopify.com subdomain, but a proper domain name is essential for professional branding from day one.
+Payouts from Shopify Payments deposit into your bank account regardless of where the domain is registered, so this is purely a branding decision.

 Professional Services